Oxygène (Part IV): Legacy

-The song was chosen as fifth greatest synth sound of all time by English magazine Computer Music in MusicRadar website.
-The British newspaper The Guardian called it the best of his oeuvre and described as "an instantly recognisable hook that rides on a bossa nova beat to explore the galaxies".
-Treble considered it as one of the most essential synth pop songs in history.
-Phil Alexander wrote in Mojo which "the composer's pop sensibilites evident on Oxygene Part IV – an unlikely UK Top 5 hit from what remains an elegant cornerstone of electronic music."
+The song was chosen as fifth greatest synth sound of all time by English magazine Computer Music.
+The British newspaper The Guardian called it the best of his oeuvre and described it as "an instantly recognisable hook that rides on a bossa nova beat to explore the galaxies".
+Treble considered it one of the most essential synth pop songs in history.
+In Mojo, Phil Alexander noted "the composer's pop sensibilites evident on 'Oxygene Part IV'".